 - VMWare - Allows you to discover the VMWare hosts from the vCenter infrastructure.
 Enter details such as hostname/IP address, Port, username, password and TLS Version of the vCenter.
 Also, you can choose to create a Virtual Infrastructure View of all the hosts and VMs associated to the vCenter infrastructure.

 - Configure the port details for the services to be scanned during the discovery.
 You can either go with these default values or edit the ports.
-You can also specify multiple ports for each application separated by comma.
+You can also specify multiple ports for each application (separated by comma) as well as disable the discovery of specific ports/applications in the Configure ports section.

 - After performing the above steps, click on one of the following buttons: